Axinom/drm-quick-start/Readme.md

     * On Safari: "Axinom demo video - single key (HLS; cbcs)"
     * Other browsers: "Axinom demo video - single key (DASH; cenc)"

-1. Remove the hardcoded license token from the video and replace it with the following `keys` list:
+1. If you are using [Axinom Encoding](https://portal.axinom.com/mosaic/documentation/encoding), remove the hardcoded license token from the video and replace it with the following `keys` list:
     ```
         "keys": [